Guaranteed Ride Home

 - Users must register for the program before they can use the GRH service.
 Registration may take several days.
 Any ride taken prior to registration approval will be ineligible for reimbursement.

-- Users must have logged their trip to work using, or uploaded their trip to, the Bozeman Commuter Project website on the day of ride that they would like reimbursed.
+- Users must have logged their trip to work using, or uploaded their trip to, the GoGallatin website on the day of ride that they would like reimbursed.
 This includes the start and end location, time, and transportation method.

 - Rides must be used for emergencies.
 Qualified circumstances: